stuerp/foo_midi/docs/README.md

 #### Channels

 This setting allows you disable and re-enable any of the 16 MIDI channels per port.
 Use the *Port&nbsp;number* slider to select the port.
 Click the button corresponding the channel to disable or re-enable it.
-These settings become immediately active during playback.
+These settings become immediately active during playback without having to press the `Apply` button.

 A few shortcut buttons are available to assist in the selection: